dan1sh11/dealing_game/README.md

-# Let's Make A Deal! - Simple Game
+# Let's Make A Deal! - Simple Browser Game

 A minimal browser-based implementation of the classic "Let's Make a Deal! gameshow.